AmiraBasyouni/react-diagram-schema/README.md

 ## Limitations

-This CLI tool currently only supports parsing `.js` / `.jsx` files, with plans to support `.ts` / `.tsx` files in the future.
+This CLI tool currently parses JavaScript (`.js` / `.jsx`) and TypeScript (`.ts` / `.tsx`) files but does not extract additional information from TypeScript files.
+Extracting types from `.ts` / `.tsx` files is a planned feature that could be introduced in the future.
 To learn more regarding next steps and future plans, check out the [ROADMAP.md](https://github.com/AmiraBasyouni/react-diagram-schema/blob/main/ROADMAP.md) document.

-**Dependencies**
+**Major Dependencies**

 - [@babel/parser](https://www.npmjs.com/package/@babel/parser) - Parses JavaScript code into an AST
 - [@babel/traverse](https://www.npmjs.com/package/@babel/traverse) - Walks the AST and extracts component data